JeanCHilger/learning-angular/hello-world/README.md

 * A component controls a portion of the view.
 * Every Angular application has at least one component wich is the RootComponent (AppComponent by convention).
 * The other components are nested inside the AppComponent.
-* Each component will have a HTML template (view) and a class (controls the logic of the view).
+* Each component is composed of three parts:
+    * Tamplate: represents the view being the user interface.
+Created (mostly) with HTML.
+    * Class: code to support the view controlling its logic.
+Created with typescript.
+    * Metadata: Information that tells to angular if the class is a component or just a regular class.
+It tells also where get the major building blocks needed.
+Created using the `@Component` decorator.

 ### Services